chanzuckerberg/redcord/README.md

 ```ruby
 UserSession.find_by(user_id: user.id) # TODO: support this
 ```
-**Note:** This query won’t work until we execute a Redis Record migration for adding the index.
+**Note:** This query won’t work until we execute a Redcord migration for adding the index.

 Like Active Record, created_at and updated_at are maintained automatically on each record.
 Find all user sessions created an hour ago:
 ```ruby